Adaptive Client Sampling in Federated Learning via Online Learning with Bandit Feedback: Real Data Experiment

+Besides, we choose the optimal stepsize from the set $\{1.0, 0.5, 0.1, 0.05, 0.01\}$ for each method separately.
+The final result is shown in Figure~\ref{fig:fixed-loss-regret}.
+We see that Adaptive-OSMD Sampler performs better than $p^{\text{IS}}$ across all levels of $\nu$.
+Note that in practice, in order to implement $p^{\text{IS}}$, we need prior information about Lipschitz constants of $L_m(\cdot)$'s, while Adaptive-OSMD Sampler does not need prior information.
+This way, our proposed method does not only have better practical performance, but also requires less prior information.

-\section{Real data experiment}
+\section{Real Data Experiment}

-We compare Adaptive-OSMD Sampler with uniform sampling on real data.
-We use three commonly used computer vision data sets: MNIST~\citep{lecun-mnisthandwrittendigit-2010}, KMINIST~\citep{clanuwat2018deep}, and FMINST~\citep{xiao2017/online}.
+We compare Adaptive-OSMD Sampler with uniform sampling and other online learning samplers including MABS~\citep{salehi2017stochastic}, VRB~\citep{borsos2018online} and Avare~\citep{el2020adaptive} on real data.
+We use three commonly used computer vision data sets: MNIST~\citep{lecun-mnisthandwrittendigit-2010}\footnote{Yann LeCun and Corinna Cortes hold the copyright of MNIST data set, which is a derivative work from original NIST data sets.
+MNIST data set is made available under the terms of the Creative Commons Attribution-Share Alike 3.0 license.}, KMINIST~\citep{clanuwat2018deep}\footnote{KMNIST data set is licensed under a permissive CC BY-SA 4.0 license, except where specified within some benchmark scripts.}, and FMINST~\citep{xiao2017fashion}\footnote{FMNIST data set is under The MIT License (MIT) Copyright © [2017] Zalando SE, https://tech.zalando.com}.
 We set the number of devices to be $M=500$.
 To better simulate the situation where our method brings significant convergence speed improvement, we create a highly skewed sample size distribution of the training set among clients: $65$\% of clients have only one training sample, $20$\% of clients have $5$ training samples, $10$\% of clients have $30$ training samples, and $5$\% of clients have $100$ training samples.
 This setting tries to illustrate a real-life situation where most of the data come from a small fraction of users, while most of the users have only a small number of samples.
-The skewed sample size distribution is common in other FL data sets, such as LEAF \cite{caldas2018leaf}.
+The skewed sample size distribution is common in other FL data sets, such as LEAF \citep{caldas2018leaf}.
 The sample size distribution in the training set is shown in Figure~\ref{fig:sample-size-distrib}.
 In addition, each client has $10$ validation samples used to measure the prediction accuracy of the model over the training process.

 We use a multi-class logistic regression model.
 For a given gray scale picture with the label $y \in \{1,2,\dots,C\}$, we unroll its pixel matrix into a vector $x \in \mathbb{R}^{p}$.
 Given a parameter matrix $W \in \mathbb{R}^{C \times p}$, the training loss function defined in~\eqref{eq:SingleFL-obj} is